-A-E - The site is not in proximity to any coastal zones, wetlands river or riparian areas.
+A-E - The Site is not in proximity to any coastal zones, wetlands river or riparian areas.

-F - An AA Screening has been prepared which found that there would be no significant effects on Natura 2000 sites as a result of the proposed development.
+F - An AA Screening Report has been prepared which found that there would be no significant effects on Natura 2000 sites as a result of the proposed development.

-The closest site designated for nature conservation is Cork Harbour SPA located approximately 11.9km to the east.
-The boundary of Great Island Channel SAC is located approximately 14.5 km to the east of the development.
+The closest site designated for nature conservation is the Cork Harbour SPA located approximately 4km to the east.
+The boundary of the Great Island Channel SAC is located approximately 10.6km to the east of the development.

-No significant impacts are considered likely on designated sites as a result of the proposed development.
+No significant impacts are considered likely on any designated sites as a result of the proposed development.

-G - The site is within the built-up suburban area of Ballincollig with the Cork City urban area.
-The area to the north, south, east and west supports significant residential development.
-There may be some disturbance from noise and traffic during the construction phase; however, any impacts are likely to be short term and not significant.
+G - The Site adjoins a built-up suburban area of Togher within the Cork City urban area.
+The area to the north, east, and west of the Site supports significant residential development.
+There may be some disturbance from noise and traffic during the construction phase.
+However, any impacts are likely to be short term and not significant.

-H - The site is not in proximity to landscapes of historical, cultural or archaeological significance.
-There are no records of protected structures within or in proximity to the site.
+H - As illustrated in Figure 3, the Site is not near to landscapes of historical, cultural or archaeological significance.
+There are no records of protected structures on or within 100m of the site.
 There are no protected structures or national monuments located on the subject site.